Clinical Experience, Licensure and Accountability

 Week 3: Continue observing in the classroom.
 Plan and teach at least two lessons this week.
 Conference with your cooperating teacher.
 Begin to assume some classroom responsibilities.
 Discuss possible TIAI topics and schedule a tentative date to begin teaching the TIAI.

 Weeks 4-5: Assume more teaching responsibilities by teaching multiple periods and/or lessons.
-Construct a bulletin board.
 Continue conferencing with the cooperating teacher and your university supervisor to evaluate your performance as a teacher.
 Work on TIAI and TWS.
 Observe at least 2 hours in other grade levels and/or subject areas.

 Weeks 6-7: Continue to teach multiple lessons each week with conferences with your cooperating teacher and supervisor.
 Observe/teach at least 4 hours in other grade levels and/or subject areas.

 Weeks 8- 9: Submit your TIAI/TWS to your cooperating teacher and then to your university supervisor for approval.
 Finalize date to begin teaching the TIAI.
-Construct TIAI bulletin board.
 Continue teaching multiple lessons.
 Observe/teach at least 4 hours in other grade levels and/or subject areas.

 Weeks 12 – 17: Continue to teach lessons as assigned by your cooperating teacher.
-Construct a final bulletin board.
 For at least 5 days, assume complete responsibility for the classroom, carrying out all teaching and other duties your cooperating teacher normally assumes.
 Observe/teach at least 4 hours in other grade levels and/or subject areas.

 Month of December and/or May: TIAI and dispositions evaluations are due in Task Stream by supervisors and cooperating teachers.
 Continue to teach lessons as assigned by your cooperating teacher and continue to teach lessons in other grade levels/subject areas.
-Make sure you have submitted everything your supervisor and the Office of Field Experiences needs.
-Make sure your cooperating teacher has turned in everything he/she needs to on Task Stream and in hard copy to the Office of Field Experiences.
+Make sure you have submitted everything your supervisor and the Office of Clinical Experience, Licensure and Accountability needs.
+Make sure your cooperating teacher has turned in everything he/she needs to on Task Stream and in hard copy to the Office of Clinical Experience, Licensure and Accountability.

 NOTE: YOU ARE NOT TO WORK ON LESSON PLANS DURING YOUR SCHOOL DAY.
 DURING THE DAY, YOU SHOULD EITHER BE TEACHING, OBSERVING, OR ASSISTING WITH TEACHING.
 YOUR PLANNING PERIOD IS THE ONLY TIME DURING THE SCHOOL DAY IN WHICH YOU SHOULD WORK ON LESSON PLANS, INCLUDING THE TIAI AND TWS.